Updated: Aug 14

-Upon arriving in Vancouver and entering Pearson, she found her mother alone in a corner, left in her wheelchair, facing the wall.
+Upon arriving in Vancouver and entering George Pearson Centre, she found her mother alone in a corner, left in her wheelchair, facing the wall.

 "She was so out of it.
 She was completely loopy, not making any sense.
 And there was so much buildup of skin between her finger and toenails, it was disgusting."

 Sarah also noted that her mom, now a husk of her former self, was burning with a fever, to which staff responded by saying that everything was fine, and that her mom was merely at her 'baseline', an explanation they'd come to use repeatedly.